JB09/HA-Get-Soil-Temp/README.md

 All temperatures are reported in Celsius.
 Home Assistant will automatically convert to Fahrenheit if your system is configured for imperial units.

-## Upgrading from a Previous Version

-If you are upgrading from a version that did not support depth selection, all four depths (0cm, 6cm, 18cm, 54cm) will remain enabled automatically — no existing sensors are lost.
-You can then go to **Configure** to deselect any depths you don't need.

 ## Data Source

 This integration uses the free [Open-Meteo API](https://open-meteo.com/en/docs) which provides: